This post may contain affiliate links. Please see my disclosure policy for details.

 As a huge Agatha Christie lover, I’ve always dreamed of having afternoon tea on board the Orient Express.
 Well, I’m happy to report, I finally found my chance onboard the Countess of York!

 A Countess of York afternoon tea is a must for anyone travelling to Yorkshire.
 You can escape into this beautifully restored vintage carriage and indulge in a delectable afternoon tea for a few hours.

 It isn’t a moving train, but you can still look out the window and imagine you’re dining like royalty as you move down the tracks.

 It felt oh so very civilised and was truly a once in a lifetime experience.
 Here’s all you need to know about a Countess of York afternoon tea!

 How to reach York in England

-York is easily accessible by train in UK and is only a short two hour journey from London!
+York is easily accessible by train in the UK and is only a short two-hour journey from London!
 You can check train prices here on the National Rail website.
-The great thing is that York Central Railway Station is just an 8 minute walk away from the National Railway Museum where the Countess of York is stationed.
+The great thing is that York Central Railway Station is just an 8-minute walk away from the National Railway Museum where the Countess of York is stationed.

 If you’re driving from London, or the South West, the drive takes around 4 hours and you can alight at the York junction on the M1 motorway.